ADOPT: Adaptive Dependency-Guided Joint Prompt Optimization for Multi-Step LLM Pipelines: Experiments

 \subsection{Ablation Studies}

-\textbf{Effect of Step-level Prompt Optimizers.} ADOPT decouples dependency-aware textual gradient estimation from the choice of the step-level prompt optimization algorithm, allowing different single-prompt optimizers to be applied without modifying the upstream analysis.
-To assess the effect of this design, we instantiate ADOPT with two representative optimizers at the step level: an instruction-only optimizer that updates the natural-language instruction in each prompt, and a joint instruction-and-example optimizer that additionally selects representative in-context learning examples based on the same step-level supervision constructed from revised step outputs.
-Under identical local textual gradients and step-level training data, both optimizers consistently improve end-to-end performance over the baselines, while the joint optimizer achieves further gains, indicating that enriching step prompts with selected examples can better capture step-specific behaviors when accurate local supervision is available.
+\textbf{Effect of Different Step-level Prompt Optimizers.} ADOPT decouples dependency-aware textual gradient estimation from the choice of the step-level prompt optimization algorithm, allowing different single-prompt optimizers to be applied without modifying the upstream analysis.
+To assess the effect of this design, we instantiate ADOPT with two representative optimizers at the step level: an instruction-only optimizer (i.e., ADOPT-Instruct) that updates the natural-language instruction in each prompt, and a joint instruction-and-example optimizer (i.e., ADOPT-Joint) that additionally selects representative in-context learning examples.

+The results are shown in Table~\ref{tab:prompt-optimizer}.
+From the table, both optimizers consistently improve end-to-end performance over the baselines, while the joint optimizer achieves further gains, indicating that enriching step prompts with selected examples can better capture step-specific behaviors when accurate local supervision is available.
 These results demonstrate that ADOPT’s performance is not tied to a particular prompt optimizer and that its decoupled formulation enables the framework to benefit from more expressive optimization strategies as they become available.

-\textbf{Effect of resource allocation module.} Table \ref{tab:allocation-results} evaluates the effect of different resource allocation strategies by measuring the average number of optimization iterations required to reach a predefined target performance.
-Uniform allocation and random allocation exhibit nearly identical convergence behavior, indicating that naive redistribution of optimization resources does not meaningfully improve efficiency.
-In contrast, the Shapley-based resource allocation significantly reduces the required number of iterations, converging in 3.7 iterations on average compared to over 6.6 iterations for the other strategies.
-This result demonstrates that contribution-aware allocation effectively concentrates optimization effort on the most impactful steps, substantially accelerating convergence without increasing the overall optimization budget.
+\textbf{Fine-grained Component Ablation.} Table~\ref{tab:component-ablation} shows a fine-grained ablation of ADOPT on HotPotQA and HoVer.
+We study three key components: dependency-guided estimation, global prompt selection, and resource allocation.
+All variants are run for 10 optimization iterations, and we report the best accuracy across iterations.

+Removing dependency-guided estimation degrades performance on both datasets, dropping from 0.69 to 0.64 on HotPotQA and from 0.71 to 0.67 on HoVer.
+This shows that dependency-aware decomposition provides more effective step-level optimization signals.

+Removing global prompt selection further reduces performance to 0.62 on HotPotQA and 0.66 on HoVer.
+This is because candidate generation is stochastic, and locally improved prompts do not always yield the best pipeline-level combination.
+In some cases, keeping the current prompt is better than updating it with a newly optimized candidate.

+In contrast, removing resource allocation has little impact on the final best accuracy, with results of 0.68 on HotPotQA and 0.71 on HoVer.
+This suggests that resource allocation mainly improves optimization efficiency rather than final accuracy.